nhivp/msp430-gcc/docs/_posts/2018-07-19-compilation-process.md

 * Multiple definition a funtion or variable.
 This error will occur when linking all objects file into a executable file.
 * Lack of linker script.

 To investigate compilation process with more source code such as assembly code, library, ...
-You can read more at [link](http://www.bogotobogo.com/cplusplus/embeddedSystemsProgramming_gnu_toolchain_ARM_cross_compiler.php).
+You can read more at [link](http://www.bogotobogo.com/cplusplus/embeddedSystemsProgramming_gnu_toolchain_ARM_cross_compiler.php) or [this](https://blog.feabhas.com/2012/06/the-c-build-process/).